Updating the database of the Illinois Compiled Statutes (ILCS) is an ongoing process.

-The following persons may request that a security freeze be placed on the credit report of a disabled person:
+The following persons may request that a security freeze be placed on the credit report of a person with a disability:

-(1) a guardian of the disabled person that is the
+(1) a guardian of the person with a disability who is

-(2) an agent of the disabled person that is the
+(2) an agent of the person with a disability who is

 The following persons may request that a security freeze be placed on the credit report of a minor:

-(1) a guardian of the minor that is the subject of
+(1) a guardian of the minor who is the subject of the

-(2) a parent of the minor that is the subject of the
+(2) a parent of the minor who is the subject of the

 (3) a guardian appointed under the Juvenile Court Act